Ease of Use

 TraderSync Customization And Layout

-TraderSync is highly customizable, both in its journaling features and in its display.
+TraderSync is highly customizable, both in its reporting tools and its display.
 The software gives a data overview in the main dashboard when you log in to TraderSync.
-You can sort all trades according to any of the platform’s data categories and add filters right inside the dashboard.
+You can sort all the trades you’ve made according to any of the platform’s data categories and add filters right inside the dashboard.

 Plus, the dashboard is filled with customizable widgets that you can use to quickly spot patterns in your trading.
 These widgets are similar to in-depth data reports, but it can be nice to have them instantly available on your dashboard.

-TraderSync has a web interface as well as mobile apps for iOS and Android.
+TraderSync has a web interface as well as a mobile app for iOS and Android devices.
+The platform also offers dozens of video tutorials to help you get started with the online trading journal.

 Paid TraderSync users can automatically import trade data from more than 100 brokers.
 If you’re using a mainstream US broker, your chances are good that the platform supports it.
 Of course, you can always add trades manually, too.